-In the 2017 operational configurations, data assimilation is not applied in N. Hemispheric basins other than AL or EP.
+In the 2018 operational configurations, data assimilation is not applied in N. Hemispheric basins other than AL or EP.
 The GFS analysis, after undergoing vortex relocation, is used as initial conditions.
-While the number of vertical levels differs in some of these basins, the workflow configuration does not.
+All of these other N. Hemispheric basins use the same workflow configuration by default.
 The only wrappers required to run the default cases for these basins are as follows:

 - 1. launcher\wrapper

-- init\gfs\wrapper init\ocean\wrapper
+- 2. init\gfs\wrapper

-- 3. init\bdy\wrapper
+init\ocean\wrapper

-- 4. relocate\wrapper
+- init\bdy\wrapper relocate\wrapper

-- 5. unpost\wrapper
+- 4. unpost\wrapper

-- 6. forecast\wrapper post\wrapper products\wrapper
+- 5. forecast\wrapper post\wrapper† products\wrapper†

-†Wrapper can run at the same time as forecast\wrapper, but should only be submitted after the forecast job has started, i.e., no longer in queue.
+Wrapper can run at the same time as forecast\wrapper, but should only be submitted after the forecast job has started, i.e., no longer in queue.